 Chiacchiere di Carnevale

-This recipe makes about 70 pieces.
+Yields about 70 pieces.

-4 cups of flour
+4 cups all purpose flour

-½ cup sugar
+½ cup granulated sugar

 3 large eggs, slightly beaten